nvs/map/README.md

             -- should `true` be specified, will display the file path.
             -- Setting the option to 'name' will only display the module's -- name.
-            debug = false or nil or true or 'path' or 'name' }
+            debug = false or nil or true or 'path' or 'name',

+            -- Indicates whether to run Luacheck on the generated -- `war3map.lua`.
+Enabling this option can speed up the build -- process, at the cost of what amounts to a sanity check.
+By -- default, this option is disabled.
+            skip_check = false or nil or true
+        }
     }
 }